There’s no place like the Geffrye

 Behind the museum there’s a walled herb garden and a series of four period gardens.
 These are open from April to October.
 Various special events and exhibitions are organised indoors and in the gardens – some free, some not.
 Every year from late November to early January the period rooms are given a festive makeover to show how Christmas has traditionally been celebrated in English middle-class homes.

-On 7 January 2018 the Geffrye museum closed for a “transformational” £18m development project that will take almost two years to complete.
-Throughout the closure the museum will run a programme of events and activities in the front gardens – and the restored almshouse will be open for tours on selected dates.
+On 7 January 2018 the Geffrye museum closed for a “transformational” £18m development project that was due to take almost two years to complete but seems to have overrun.
+Throughout the closure the museum has been arranging events and activities in the front gardens – and the restored almshouse has been open for tours on selected dates.
+The museum itself will reopen sometime in spring 2020.